 UK United Kingdom

-"Fascination of Plants Day" was launched under the umbrella of the European Plant Science Organisation (EPSO) to encourage people around the world to join together and celebrate the importance of plants.
-Building on the success of the 2012 event - botanic gardens, research labs, schools, museums and farmers will open their doors on 18th May 2013 with events for the whole family.
+"Fascination of Plants Day" was launched under the umbrella of the European Plant Science Organisation (EPSO). to encourage people around the world to celebrate the importance of plant science.
+Building on the success of previous years – botanic gardens, research labs, schools, museums and farmers will open their doors on 18th May 2017 with plant-based activities for the whole family.
 This will be backed up by a range of events in public spaces, theatres, cafes, central city squares and parks, designed to get everyone thinking about plants.

 Everybody is welcome to join this initiative!

 We invite you to get involved by organising a public event or activity for Fascination of Plants Day.
 Our goal is to break the record of 1000 events organised in 2013.
 Events could include hands-on activities, talks, debates, nature walks or visits to farms or research facilities.
 Just look at the “Success Story” link or contact your national coordinator for ideas.

 Most events will take place on 18th May 2017; however they may run any time from 2nd to 31st May.